encrypt.day lets you encrypt data until a future date.

 This website looks up the public key for the time you selected, and uses it to encrypt your data.
 Once the time arrives, the server publishes the corresponding private key, allowing you to decrypt the data.

 Network requests are only used for looking up the keys, and the same keys are used for everyone.
 This means your data is encrypted and decrypted without ever leaving your device, which helps preserve your privacy.
-It also means the keys can be served from a global CDN, which reduces latency and hosting costs.
+It also means the keys can be hosted on a global CDN, which reduces latency and hosting costs.

 What are the limitations?

 Since the keys are the same for everyone, anyone who has your encrypted data can decrypt it after the private key is published.
-Don’t share the encrypted text anywhere you wouldn’t share the decrypted text — once someone has the text, you can’t revoke their ability to decrypt it in the future.
+Don’t share the encrypted text anywhere you wouldn’t share the decrypted text.
+Once someone has the text, you can’t stop them from decrypting it in the future.

 Also, the system is not designed to prevent governments, lawyers, or rogue employees of the hosting company from accessing the unpublished keys.